emer/emer.github.io/README.md

 # emer.github.io

-This is the EmerSim.org website, using default Jekyll github pages infrastructure
+This is the EmerSim.org website: https://EmerSim.org